2025–26 Serbian First League

-The 2025–26 Serbian First League is the 21st season of the Serbian First League since its establishment.The season kicked off on 2 August 2025.
-The title holder is Radnik.
+The 2025–26 Serbian First League is the 21st season of the Serbian First League since its establishment.
+The season began on 2 August 2025.
+The defending champions are Radnik.

 League format

 Each team will play each other twice in round-robin format after which top half will play in Promotion round and bottom half in Relegation round Play-offs.
-First two teams from the Promotion round will be promoted to next season of Serbian SuperLiga, while Last six teams from Relegation round will be relegated.
+First two teams from the Promotion round will be promoted to next season of Serbian SuperLiga, while last six teams from Relegation round will be relegated.

 Teams

 The league consist of 16 teams: ten teams from the previous season, two teams relegated from 2024–25 Serbian SuperLiga and four new teams promoted from Serbian League.
 Promoted teams are SU Dinamo Jug, FAP, Kabel, Loznica and Ušće Novi Beograd.
 SU Dinamo Jug, FAP will play in First League for the first time in history for this season, Tekstilac and Jedinstvo who were returned to First League after one year in top tier, Mladost GAT withdraw from League will replaced by Loznica has finished in 3rd place of Serbian League West; they are replacing Radnik and Javor-Matis were promoted to SuperLiga, while Inđija Toyo Tires, Radnički SM, Sloboda Užice and Sloven were relegated to Serbian League.